 A number of studies have demonstrated good psychometric properties of the UKCAT-SJT, and it was found to predict supervisor ratings of performance in tutorials amongst medical students.
 At the moment, the UKCAT-SJT is combined with the UK Clinical Aptitude Test (UKCAT), which is only administered in UK test centres.
 This makes it difficult for rural applicants to access the test, and for medical programs outside of test centre areas to adopt the test.

-CASPer® is another SJT, designed at McMaster University in Canada, to evaluate the personal and professional competencies of medical school applicants.
-CASPer® is currently being utilized by a number of medical programs in the United States, Canada and Australia, with 100,000 applicants having taken the test by the end of this application cycle – representing about 50% of all medical school applicants in the United States.
+Casper is another SJT, designed at McMaster University in Canada, to evaluate the personal and professional competencies of medical school applicants.
+Casper is currently being utilized by a number of medical programs in the United States, Canada and Australia, with 90% of all medical school applicants in the United States taking the test each year.
 There are 12 sections on the test: eight hypothetical scenarios presented in video format, three probing questions that students answer in an open-ended format, and four behavioural description questions where students must describe a specific situation from their history and answer a few follow-up questions about that situation.

 Studies have demonstrated good psychometric properties of Casper, and it’s been shown to predict performance on national licensure examinations of personal and professional characteristics three to six years after admission to medical school.
 It’s even been proven to predict applicant rankings for surgery residency.
 Casper is designed to allow students to take the test in the comfort of their own homes, minimizing the costs for both medical institutions and applicants and widen access for ethnicity and economically diverse applicants.